 The Greening of Detroit Will:

-- Community plantings typically take place on public property or property owned by a school, faith-based or non-profit organization.
+Community plantings typically take place on public property, property owned by a school, faith-based or non-profit organization, or private but shared property such as a community garden.
 Private residential property may be considered.

 Below are the standards used by The Greening of Detroit to evaluate community planting applications.
 Prior to submitting your application, please review this checklist with your community group.